 Maj.
 Rory Tippit, MD, PA-C

 Maj.
-Rory Tippit, MD, PA-C, is a Physician Assistant in the Department of Surgery in the Division of Trauma of the Military Section at Cooper University Health Care and a full-time Army Major in the New Jersey Army National Guard.
+Rory Tippit, MD, PA-C, is a Physician Assistant in the Trauma Division and Director of Clinical Training in the Section of Military, Diplomatic, and Field Surgical Affairs of the Department of Surgery Cooper University Health Care and a full-time Army Major in the New Jersey Army National Guard.
 He joined Cooper from the Philadelphia Veterans Affairs Medical Center, Emergency Medicine Division, having served a diverse military veteran population.

 Major Tippit started his health care career in 2001 as a U.S. Army Biomedical Technician, EKG Technician, and U.S. Army Medical Sergeant.
 He is a 2011 graduate of the U.S. Army Flight Surgeon School and the U.S. Military’s rigorous Interservice Physician Assistant Program (IPAP) where he completed his Master of Science Degree.
 In 2012 he attended the University of Science, Arts, and Technology, Physician Assistant to Medical Doctorate program.
 Since attaining his Medical Doctorate degree in 2016, he has continued to share his expertise in the training of members of the military at Cooper’s Level 1 Trauma Center.
 These training efforts focus on the transference of knowledge and lessons learned between the U.S. Military and civilian Level 1 Trauma Centers.
 He currently serves as the Director of Military Training, assisting John Chovanes, DO, (Director of Cooper Military Section) to provide clinical oversight and strategic training program guidance for the various military and government trainees at Cooper University Hospital.
 Major Tippit serves as the National Stop The Bleed Day Coordinator for the State of New Jersey, and the American College of Surgeons Committee on Trauma.